 - If you test positive, follow the instructions under What To Do If You Test Positive for COVID-19.

 - If you test negative, seek medical treatment if needed and return to campus when well.

 - Monitor your health.

 - Though not required, consider getting tested for COVID-19 three to five days after your exposure.

 - Though not required, consider wearing a mask indoors when around others for 10 days.

 Vaccines have been recommended by California and the nation’s top medical experts.
 By getting vaccinated, you can protect yourself and help protect your fellow Waves.

 Vaccines are safe and highly effective.
-All available vaccines in the US are authorized by the CDC and recommended to prevent COVID-19 illness.
+All available vaccines in the US are authorized and recommended by the Centers for Disease Control to prevent COVID-19 illness.

 Vaccines are available at no cost.
 Waves can get the vaccine for free no matter where they receive it.

 Pepperdine students, faculty, and staff benefit from a community of care and compassion.
-During these times please remember the following resources are also available to you:
+During these times, please remember the following resources available to you: